Kitty90/educenter-hugo/exampleSite/content/english/course/course-englishtestprep.md

 ---

-### Über Private Prüfungsvorbereitung:
+### About Test Preparation:
-Are you planning to take a CNaVT exam or one of the Dutch State Exams?
+Are you planning to take an official English exam such as the TOEFL, IELTS or CAE?
 These bespoke classes are designed specifically for test preparation.
 I offer language guidance and lesson content tailored to your individual needs.
-In these lessons, you will familiarize yourself with the necessary strategies, contexts and skills that are tested in the exam.
+In these lessons, you will familiarize yourself with the exam format, as well as the necessary strategies, contexts and skills that are tested in the exam.

-### Unterrichtsmethode und -materialien:
+### Teaching Method and Materials:
 Test prep lessons focus specifically on honing the skills you need to pass the exam.
 To determine which topics or skills require practice, you will be asked to do a mock test before the first lesson.
 We will focus on the language tasks (reading, listening, speaking, writing) you need to improve to pass the exam, and will revisit challenging grammar topics when necessary.

 You will familiarize yourself with the format of the exam during our lessons, as we will work with: